LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

   - Changed TTLs
   - Access to systems and services that normally don´t get accessed (firewall logs)
   - Monitor your networks traffic and detect attacks / unknown patterns (IDS/IPS/SIEM)
-- Seperate your devices as much as possible
+- Separate your devices as much as possible
 - Restrict access to the systems.
-If someone is not able to get inbetween, he can´t carry out attacks
+If someone is not able to get in between, he can´t carry out attacks
 - Awareness - Train your employees to ask questions and inform you, when they see a suspicious device hanging from printer or stuff like that.

 # References